brownboycodes/live_polling_voting_app/README.md

   - Has a logout button in the top right corner in the AppBar.
   - And the Floating Action Button in the bottom right corner shall take you to a screen where you can create a poll.
   - The poll items can be deleted from the list by swiping left
+- Tapping on the share icon below the poll result will allow users to share the poll result as an image